 Guidance is how you as a staff member help children know what it means to be a member of your program’s community.
 It is the way you help children learn the expectations for behavior in a variety of settings.
 Guidance means helping children learn from their mistakes and make positive choices.
-As a school-age staff member, you have the responsibility to guide, correct, and teach children appropriate social behaviors.
+As a school-age staff member, you have the responsibility to guide, influence, and teach children appropriate social behaviors.
 This is called positive child guidance.
 Positive child guidance promotes school-age children’s self-control, teaches accountability, and encourages thoughtful choices.
-The most effective guidance strategies focus on the developmental level of the child, preserving their self-esteem and dignity.
+The most effective guidance strategies focus on respect and the developmental level of the child, preserving their self-esteem and dignity.
 It is also important to understand what guidance is not.
 Guidance is not punishment.
 It is not about control or making children fear adults.
 It is about knowing children and creating the best physical and social environment in which they can learn.
 When children feel belittled or misunderstood, the relationship with their caregiver can become negative and the child’s desire to learn or to be kind to their peers can be inhibited.
 Conversely, when school-age children’s feelings and actions are validated, this encourages positive relationships with adults and peers alike.
 As a school-age staff member, this means you may spend less time dealing with challenging behavior and more time implementing stimulating learning experiences and activities.

 A Life Skills Perspective: Understanding Proactive Approaches to Guidance